antirez/freakwan/README.md

 To do so, FreakWAN uses the following mechanism:

 1. A data message that has the `PleaseRelay` bit set, when received, is retransmitted multiple times, assuming its TTL is still greater than 1.
-The TTL of the message is decremented by one, the `Relayed` flag is set in the message, finally the message is send again *as it is*, without changing the sender address, but maintaining the original one.
+The TTL of the message is decremented by one, the `Relayed` flag is set in the message, finally the message is sent again *as it is*, without changing the sender address, but maintaining the original one.
 2. Devices may chose to avoid retransmitting messages with a too high RSSI, in order to avoid using precious channel time without a good reason.
 It is of little interest that two very nearby devices retransmit their messages.
 3. Retransmitted messages have the `Relayed` flag set, so ACKs are not transmitted by the receivers of those messages.
 FreakWAN ACKs only serve to inform the originator of the message that some neighbor device received the message, but are not used in order to notify of the final destinations of the message, as this would require a lot of channel time and is quite useless.
 For direct messages between users, when they will be implemented, the acknowledge of reception can be created on top of the messaging system itself, sending an explicit reply.
 4. Each message received and never seen before is relayed N times, with N being a configuration inside the program defaulting to 3.
 However users may change it, depending on the network nodes density and other parameters.